codsen/codsen/packages/json-variables/README.md

 #### Challenge:

-> How do you wrap one instance of a variable, but not another, when both are in a same string?
+> How do you wrap one instance of a variable, but not another, when both are in the same string?

 **Solution**: Alternative `heads` and `tails`, which are always non-wrapping: `opts.headsNoWrap` and `opts.tailsNoWrap`.
 Default values are: `%%-` and `-%%`.
 You can customise them to anything you want.